 What Training is Required?

-· Continuing Education – Every EMT or higher must complete at minimum of 72 hours of continuing education for New York State Recertification
+- Continuing Education – Every EMT or higher must complete minimum hours of continuing education for New York State Recertification